dodopontocom/telegram-bot-motion-rasp/README.md

 ```
 ## Crontab -e

-A good think to do is adding the script to a crontab job to run the verification any time you desire
+a good think to do is adding the script to a crontab job to run the verification any time you desire

 ```sh
 crontab -e